Last French hostage freed by Al Qaeda's north African arm

 The freeing of France's last hostage is a boost for President Francois Hollande but questions linger over a reported prisoner exchange and a possible ransom payment that led to Lazarevic being freed by the Sahara-based group.

-The 50-year-old spoke on Tuesday to reporters at the presidency in Niamey.
+The 50-year-old spoke on Tuesday to reporters at the French embassy in Niamey.
 He was flanked by Mahamadou Issoufou, the president of Niger who has been credited with helping secure his release.

-"I would like to thank the people of Niger who have collaborated with France to get me freed ...
-I have lost 20 kilogrammes but I am OK.
-I am well," he said, smiling.

 Hollande will greet Lazarevic, described by authorities as an engineer, on Wednesday at 0630 GMT at Villacoublay airport near Paris, the president's office said.